-It takes around 30 minutes by train to get to Chicago city center.
-First place I went to was the Willis Tower or the Sears tower as it is commonly known.
+It takes around 30 minutes by train to get to Chicago city centre.
+The first place I went to was the Willis Tower or the Sears tower as it is commonly known.
 It is the tallest tower in Chicago.
-However the wait time was quite high and I ended up waiting for more than an hour to get to the Skydeck.
+However, the wait time was quite high and I ended up waiting for more than an hour to get to the Skydeck.
 The wait is definitely worth it since the view of Chicago from up there is phenomenal.
 You should definitely check out the Ledge if you have the guts.
 It was funny to see so many people scared to get into the Ledge.

 Next stop was the Field Museum of Natural history.
 Some of the exhibits here are good but somehow not as impressive as other museums in the country.
 Maybe I should have done this first and then gone to the Aquarium.